hamedmirzaei/nodejs-searchflight/README.md

 # nodejs-searchflight
 This is implemented using Node.js, MongoDB, JQuery, FontAwesome and CSS

-This is implemented using Node.js, MongoDB, JQuery, FontAwesome and CSS

 You should have MongoDB and Node.js installed on your system

 To make it work, first execute "npm install" and then "npm start" in the root directory